timescale/timescaledb-toolkit/extension/docs/uddsketch.md

 <br>

 ### Sample Usages <a id="uddsketch-examples"></a>
-For this examples assume we have a table 'samples' with a column 'weights' holding `DOUBLE PRECISION` values.
+For this examples assume we have a table 'samples' with a column 'data' holding `DOUBLE PRECISION` values.
 The following will simply return a sketch over that column

 ```SQL ,ignore
 SELECT uddsketch(100, 0.01, data) FROM samples;